Absorption Times for Discrete Whittaker Processes and Non-Intersecting Brownian Bridges

 and so the formula~\eqref{atr} yields

-This agrees with the distribution function of twice the square of the maximum height of a pair of non-intersecting reflected Brownian bridges, each starting and ending at zero, as discussed in Section \ref{nibb}.
+This agrees with the distribution function of twice the square of the maximal height of a~pair of non-intersecting reflected Brownian bridges, each starting and ending at zero, as discussed in Section~\ref{nibb}.

-\subsection{The case $r=4$}
+\subsection{The case $\boldsymbol{r=4}$}

-Again, the generating function $G_n(s)$ may be computed for small values of $n$ using the recursion \eqref{g-rec}.
-For example, using {\em Maple} we obtain
+Again, the generating function $G_n(s)$ may be computed for small values of $n$ using the recursion~\eqref{g-rec}.
+For example, using \textsc{Maple} we obtain